deep-compute/kwikapi/README.md

 ```

-- If we don't need to bother about type checking then we can simply use Any from typing
+- If we don't need to bother about type annotations then we can simply use Any from typing
 ```python
 >>> from typing import Any
 >>> class Calc(object):